kylr1516/ecen224/_labs/getting-started.md

 Select the SD card and click **WRITE** to start writing the OS to the SD card.
 A pop-up window will ask you if you want to erase all contents on the SD card before continuing, select **YES** and continue with the write process.
 The writing process will take a while.

 Once the writing process finishes, remove the SD card from the lab machine and insert it into the SD card slot of the Pi Z2W.
-Connect the mini HDMI cable adapter (connected to the HDMI out of your lab station's monitor), the USB-Ethernet adapter, and power cable to the corresponding ports (in that order or else the video for the device will not load correctly).
+Connect the mini HDMI cable adapter (connected to the HDMI out of your lab station's monitor), the USB-Ethernet adapter, and power cable to the corresponding ports ##designate which port to put it in## (in that order or else the video for the device will not load correctly).
 If all worked correctly, you should see a splash screen on your monitor followed by a lot of scrolling text.
 You will know that your installation is successful if you see the following prompt on your screen:

 ```
 doorbell-<your_netid> login: _